emme-e/TEMPTRACK/README.md

 ![image](https://github.com/user-attachments/assets/289c17a7-ef2a-4915-a735-3d450b6246bd)
-... shows the layout for the folder everything is in ps. didn't add all the files
+... shows the layout for the folder everything is in ps. didn't add all the files...

 ultimate aim of our project... to model the temperture change